johnpapa/angular-styleguide/README.md

 ### WebStorm
 ###### [Style [Y252](#style-y252)]

+  - Angular file templates that follow these styles and guidelines.

+    - Download the contents of the [webstorm-angular-file-templates](assets/webstorm-angular-file-templates?raw=true) folder
+    - Place it in your [fileTemplates](https://www.jetbrains.com/webstorm/help/project-and-ide-settings.html) folder
+    - Restart WebStorm
+    - Go to File > New

   - Angular live templates that follow these styles and guidelines.

     - Download the [webstorm-angular-live-templates.xml](assets/webstorm-angular-live-templates/webstorm-angular-live-templates.xml?raw=true)
-    - Place it in your [templates folder](https://www.jetbrains.com/webstorm/help/project-and-ide-settings.html)
+    - Place it in your [templates](https://www.jetbrains.com/webstorm/help/project-and-ide-settings.html) folder
     - Restart WebStorm
     - In a JavaScript file type these commands followed by a `TAB`: